 The mission of Our Redeemer's Christian School is to serve God by providing a quality Christian education for churches and families of the Minot area.
-The result of this quality education will be demonstrated as students successfully move to their next educational step with excellent academic preparation and a Christ-centered view of the world.
+The result of this quality education will be demonstrated as students successfully move to their next life step with excellent academic preparation and a Christ-centered view of the world.

 Our Redeemer's Christian School is a ministry of Our Redeemer's Church which affirms the Confession of Faith of the Church of the Lutheran Brethren: